 To choose the jurisdiction where it is most profitable to register a business, contact our experts at IT-OFFSHORE.
-Switzerland is one of the most sought after countries where investors and businesspeople want to start a company.
-This state is prestigious, it is possible to move with your family and get permanent residency.
+Switzerland is one of the most sought-after countries where investors and businesspeople want to start a company.
+This state is prestigious, and it is possible to move with your family and get permanent residency.

 There is no royalty tax in Zurich.
-Swiss companies may be entitled to a deduction of up to 10 percent of taxable income in reserve capital, and up to 80 percent on investments that were made during the purchase of the property.
+Swiss companies may be entitled to a deduction of up to 10% of taxable income in reserve capital and up to 80% on investments that were made during the purchase of the property.
 It is possible to obtain deductions for research expenses.

 It is enough to open a bank account, which preserves the bank secrecy and privacy of the owner.
 However, to register a company, you will need a significant investment of capital, and tax rates are relatively high.